A Comprehensive Guide to Year-End Giving

 Not only that, but with the move to more and more online giving, events like GivingTuesday have become an even more important part of your fundraising calendar.

-This guide will help you to outline and develop a year-end fundraising campaign that works for your organization and your donors, specifically curated to your needs in 2023.
-We’ll be covering:
+This guide will help you to outline and develop a year-end fundraising campaign that works for your organization and your donors, specifically curated to your needs in 2024.

-• Is there a project you want to get funded for immediate use, before the end of the year or early into next year?
+• Is there a specific project that needs funding before the year’s end or early next year?

-• Are you funding programs or operations or both?
+• Are you raising money for specific programs, operations, or both?

-• What is a realistic goal for the timeline and your community?
+• What is a realistic financial target given your timeline and community support?

-• Is it best to create a monetary goal or one based on impact metrics?
+• Would a monetary goal or a goal based on impact metrics be more motivating?

-• What are you expecting to change in the upcoming year?
+• What changes or needs do you anticipate in the upcoming year?

 Your answers to these questions should help you to determine the type of campaign you want to create, and how you do it.
 A year-end campaign with a goal of $5,000 is much different than one set at $100,000.
 Urgently-needed funds will also make a difference in your messaging and timeline as opposed to funds that can be used in a year or two.